conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

 * `yafowil.werkzeug <http://pypi.python.org/pypi/yafowil.werkzeug>`_
 * `yafowil.bootstrap <http://pypi.python.org/pypi/yafowil.bootstrap>`_

-For details read the chapter Integrations_.
+For details refer to the chapter Integrations_.

 Example
 =======

-For the impatient, code says more than 1000 words: A simple example form works like so:
+For the impatient, code says more than 1000 words.

+A simple example form works
+like so:

 .. code-block:: python